 This chapter applies to all Looked After and Previously Looked After Children.
 It should be read in conjunction with the following government guidance documents:

 Guidance on Looked After Children with Special Educational Needs placed out-of-authority this guidance explains the respective roles of the home Authority and the Authority where the child lives when these are different.

 This guidance draws attention to the link between data protection and child protection (although data protection is broader than just child protection) and notes that personal data can relate to pupils, staff, parents and potentially others.
 It makes clear that GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.

 Special Educational Needs and Disability Code of Practice: 0 to 25 years: Statutory Guidance for Organisations who work with and Support Children and Young People with Special Educational Needs and Disabilities

-Under section 22 (3A) of the Children Act 1989, local authorities have a duty to promote the educational achievement of looked after children.
+Under section 22 (3A) of the Children Act 1989 (as amended by section 4 of the Children and Social Work Act 2017), local authorities have a specific duty to promote the educational achievement of looked after children.
 Section 99 of the Children and Families Act 2014 imposes a requirement for an officer to be appointed to discharge this duty – sometimes referred to as a 'Virtual School Head' ('VSH').